tuanpham5024/tuanpham5024/README.md

 ### ℹ️ About Me

 - 🎓 &nbsp; I'm a student at East Asia University of Technology
-- ❤️ &nbsp; Coding, Reading, listening to music.
+- ❤️ &nbsp; Coding, reading books, listening to music.

 <br>